melonmelonz/melonmelonz.github.io/README.md

 # Quiz.exe

 > A retro general knowledge quiz styled as a Windows 95 desktop application.

-> 🍦 Static CSS, HTML & JS
+> 🍦 Static CSS, HTML & JS.

 Made for the Next Step application.
-Tools used: mix of nvim, avante, claude/mistral models and ccode as well as VSCodium.
-I can explain every line and could have gotten this done 10x as fast had I fully leveraged my AI setup but I know you want to see use showcase what we can do as well.
+Tools used: mix of nvim, avante, claude/mistral modles, ccode and sometimes VSCodium for specific plugins.
+I can explain every line and could have gotten this done 10x as fast had I fully leveraged my AI setup but I know you want to see use showcase what we can do ourselves.

-A balance.
+So far my friends' high score has been 6/10; you all no doubt can do better.

+I appreciate the opportunity!

 **[melonmelonz.github.io](https://melonmelonz.github.io)**